syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/How-to.md

 {% endtabs %}

-For example, `selectValueByKey` property holds the ‘s2’ value that is mapped for autocomplete fields key value data.
-The corresponding data fields text value ‘Alaska’ is shown on autocomplete control.
+For example, the `SelectValueByKey` property specified value as ‘s2’ in autocomplete.
+The corresponding `Text` value `Alaska` is shown in the autocomplete text.

-The following output is displayed as a result of the above code example.
+The following output is displayed as a result of the previous code example.

 ![howto](how-to_images/howto4.png)

-If you are specifying ‘selectValueByKey’ property into autocomplete control, the hidden input value stores a specified key value.
+If you are specifying the `SelectValueByKey` property into autocomplete control, the hidden input value stores a specified key value.

-Please find the below screenshot for your reference.
+Refer to the following screenshot.

 ![howto](how-to_images/howto5.png)

 ### Remote data

-You can set the value of Autocomplete textbox based on a given key value using `selectValueByKey` property with ‘urlAdaptor’.
+You can set the value of autocomplete text box based on a given key value using the `SelectValueByKey` property using ‘urlAdaptor’.

-Please find the below code for your reference.
+Refer to the following code snippet.

 {% tabs %}